Krutarth007/DeBT-FHIR/README.md

 Verify MIMIC-IV data integrity

 ## 📝 Citation
-If you use this framework or the "Reliability Cliff" methodology in your research, please cite:
+If you use this framework or the "Interoperability Debt" methodology in your research, please cite:

-A Simulation-Based Framework for Quantifying Predictive Model Robustness Under Progressive Structured Data Degradation.
-International Journal of Data Science and Analytics (IJDSA), Springer.
+The Impact of FHIR Interoperability Debt on Clinical AI Reliability: A Stress-Testing Framework and Simulation Study.
+Journal of Intelligent Learning Systems and Applications (JILSA), Springer.

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.